bbarathsrinivasan/CASI-MATS-Application/README.md

 ## 🧠 Introduction

-I’m Barath Srinivasan, a researcher–engineer focused on AI safety, evaluation, and model governance, with a background spanning machine learning, systems engineering, and large-scale automation.
-At Carnegie Mellon University, I’m a Research Assistant and member of the CMU AI Safety Initiative, where I work on red-teaming and building safe, useful AI systems.
+I’m Barath Srinivasan, a Master’s student in Computational Data Science at the School of Computer Science, Carnegie Mellon University, Research Fellow with the CMU AI Safety Initiative and Research Assistant at CMU.
+My work focuses on AI safety, model evaluation, and red-teaming, with an emphasis on building safe and useful AI systems.

 Previously at Wells Fargo, I built agentic AI systems that automated 23 % of incident resolutions across 10 + services, reducing MTTR by 70 % using RAG-based telemetry pipelines integrated with Splunk, Prometheus, and ServiceNow.